sparkflows/sparkflows-docs/docs/user-guide/data-profile/index.rst

 Data Profiling
 ===========

-Fire Insights allows you to profile the datasets and understand them better by performing dataset profiling.
+Fire Insights allows you to profile datasets so as to help you to understand those in a better manner.

 .. toctree::
    :hidden: